kcouillard/formstack/README.md

 ### Public GitHub Repo: *https://github.com/kcouillard/formstack*

 ## My First Attempt ...
-Initially, I had considered that I was Formstack’s customer or the company I am currently working for would be Formstack's customer.
+Initially, I had considered that I was Formstack’s customer or the company I am currently working for, would be Formstack's customer.
 I am a web developer for a company who is using more than one API since they specialize in BOTH long-term and short-term/vacation rentals.
 They want a totally custom website since the very basic portal/template that both of the API owners provide doesn't include the other, and visa-versa.
 I wanted to do a Formstack and Escapia API mashup.
 The company that I am working with uses Google Analytics heavily,